frabjous/open-guide-editor/doc/basic-usage.md

 6. (looking glass) Brings up a dialog for search/replace.

-7. (terminal prompt) Pipes either the selected text, or the whole file if nothing is selected, through a Unix command on the server, and changes it with the result.
+7. (terminal prompt) Pipes either the selected text, or the whole file if nothing is selected, through a Unix command on the server, and replaces it with the result.
 Useful for things like [sort](https://www.commandlinux.com/man-page/man1/sort.1.html), [grep](https://www.commandlinux.com/man-page/man1/grep.1.html) or [column](https://www.commandlinux.com/man-page/man1/column.1.html).

 8. (pdf/globe icon) Toggles between the available output formats for processing and preview, if more than one routine is set for the type of file being edited.
-The globe represents HTML output, and the PDF icon, obviously, represents PDF output.
+The globe represents html output, and the pdf icon, obviously, represents pdf output.

-9. (play) Processes the current document one time, and updates the preview if it is open.
+9. (play) Processes the current file one time, and updates the preview if it is open.

 10. (play with surrounding circle) Toggles on/off automatic processing and previewing; when on, the file will be saved after typing is paused, and processed, and the preview updates.